 As one of our Chief Instructors, Allie provides support for the instructors, and is a major organizing force behind the daily programs that happen around the Lodge, that is, when she’s not being distracted by puppies.

 Allie values the sense of community that the Lodge provides, and loves being able to play a role in creating fun, new experiences for young people in the outdoors.
-When she isn’t working, she can be found shredding on her bike, or chilling by the water.
-She is a true BC woman at heart, and when she’s not at the Lodge, she calls Victoria home.
+When she isn’t working, she loves mountain biking or chilling by the water.
+A true BC woman at heart, when she’s not at the Lodge, she calls Victoria home.